deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 to receive or send messages without end-to-end encryption when onboarding instantly with [chatmail relays](https://chatmail.at/relays) you can alternatively manually setup classic e-mail accounts.
-Messages without end-to-end encryption will then be marked with a "mail icon".
+Messages without end-to-end encryption will then be marked with a mail icon.
 There also is an additional "new email" UI action that allows to set a subject and add e-mail address recipients before sending a cleartext e-mail message.
-With Version 2 releases, e-mail messages without end-to-end encryption are generally easier to recognize because chat avatars will also use the same boring "mail icon" and chat messages in mail chats will never become end-to-end encrypted.
+With Version 2 releases, e-mail messages without end-to-end encryption are generally easier to recognize because chat avatars will also use the same boring mail icon and chat messages in mail chats will never become end-to-end encrypted.